fatmakrich/Real_AI_Generated_Image_Classification/Intel_data_classification/README.md

 # Dataset

-* The Intel Image Classification Dataset can be downloaded from Kaggle.
+ The Intel Image Classification Dataset can be downloaded from Kaggle :

 - Classes: Buildings, Forest, Glacier, Mountain, Sea, and Street
 - Structure: Images are organized into folders for training, validation, and testing.